 Yeung was sent to prison after the sentencing hearing.

 During the trial, Yeung denied that he was the person shown in photographs and news footage taken on the night in question, which the prosecutor said showed Yeung starting a fire next to a taxi.

 Yeung’s former employer also testified that Yeung was the person shown in the pictures.

 Judge Kwok held that Yeung was the person photographed.
 He said the person shared the same facial features as Yeung, such as an overbite, small eyes and slim face.
 The only difference between Yeung and that person is that Yeung did not wear glasses, RTHK reported at the time.

 This is the fourth rioting conviction in relation to the clashes.
 Three activists were convicted of rioting last month by the District Court and were each handed a three-year jail term.
 Judge Sham Siu-man said rioting necessitated a deterrent sentence.

 They have since appealed against their convictions and sentences.

-The violent clashes broke out last year on the night of February 9 – Lunar New Year – over the police’s attempt to clear street hawkers.
+The violent clashes broke out last year on the night of February 9 – Lunar New Year – over efforts by the authorities to clear street hawkers.
 Around 90 people have been arrested so far in relation to the incident.